PROGRAMS IN HEBREW

 Beged Kefet’s purpose is to teach the fundamentals and improve the knowledge of Hebrew throughout the four language skills—reading, writing, speaking and comprehension.
 In addition to teaching the language, we emphasize and incorporate learning about Jewish holidays and Israeli culture in our curriculum, as well as integrating family activities in the different grade levels.

 We offer multiple-level high school classes.
 Students who take these classes are eligible for credit towards the high school foreign language requirement and prepare for the SAT II in Hebrew.

 Beged Kefet is a place where your child will understand and speak Hebrew, meet with other Hebrew-speaking children, and be exposed to and experience Israeli culture and Jewish holidays.
 Our school is a place for the whole family; parents and siblings take an active role in classroom celebrations and school-wide events.
 Beged Kefet is a home for the Israeli community and strives to be more than just a school at which to learn Hebrew.

 What will your child get at Beged Kefet?

-The APJCC is proud to be a part of the Initiative on Jewish Peoplehood, co-funded by the Koret Foundation and the Taube Foundation for Jewish Life & Culture, and supported further by the Jewish Federation of Silicon Valley and other generous supporters.
+The Addison-Penzak JCC is proud to be a part of the Koret Initiative on Jewish Peoplehood.
+The JCC is also generously supported by the Taube Foundation for Jewish Life & Culture, and by Jewish Silicon Valley and other generous supporters.